v8/v8.dev/src/blog/code-caching-for-devs.md

 ## Tracing

 None of the above suggestions is guaranteed to speed up your web app.
-Unfortunately, code caching information is not currently exposed in DevTools, so the most robust way to find out which of your web app's scripts are code-cached is to use the slightly lower-level `chrome://tracing`.
+Unfortunately, code caching information is not currently exposed in DevTools, so the most robust way to find out which of your web app’s scripts are code-cached is to use the slightly lower-level `chrome://tracing`.

 `chrome://tracing` records instrumented traces of Chrome during some period of time, where the resulting trace visualization looks something like this: